-The Steering Committee used the survey information to review the risk level of identified hazards, prioritize mitigation activities around these concerns, as well as to provide future education and outreach to the campus specifically related to the top five hazard concerns.
+The Steering Committee used the survey information to review the risk level of identified hazards, prioritize mitigation activities around these concerns, as well as to plan for future education and outreach to the campus specifically related to the top five hazard concerns.
+They discussed the incorporation of socially vulnerable and underserved populations in order to reach equitable outcomes.